SnowyMouse/invader/README.md

 as this ensures that modding stays free and open instead of left to stagnation behind closed groups and obfuscation as modding this game has been in the past.

-Also, using a weak license like MIT has proven to not be helpful.
-A number of open source mods, which were released as MIT and BSD, have been used in closed source projects, or they have been converted to a closed source project with the [original open source versions receiving zero contributions].
+Also, a weak license like MIT has proven to not be helpful.
+A common argument is that more people will be willing to use and contribute to it.
+However, a number of open source mods, which were released as MIT and BSD, have been used in closed source projects, or they have been converted to closed source with the [original open source versions receiving zero contributions].

 [original open source versions receiving zero contributions]: https://github.com/Chaosvex/HAC2